git-lfs/git-lfs/docs/api_ssh.md

 for all subsequent uploads and downloads until termination of the current command.

-The only argument passed to the `git-lfs-serve` command is the relative path of the repo, as extracted from the URL.
-For more information on installing the reference server & configuring it, see [git-lfs-serve](git-lfs-serve.md)
+The only argument passed to the `git-lfs-ssh-serve` command is the relative path of the repo, as extracted from the URL.
+For more information on installing the reference server & configuring it, see [git-lfs-ssh-serve](git-lfs-ssh-serve.md)

 Authentication is handled in the same way as opening any SSH connection, primarily through SSH keys.
 Manual authentication may be supported via `git